thilo-hub/documentix/Documentation/Documentation.md

 You might have noticed, image or scans usually show text, but it's hard to search in it.
-Documentix solves this by internally OCR'ing all documents that seem to no have text.
+Documentix solves this by internally OCR'ing all documents that seem to not have text.
 These documents are then by default shown in the main window and their content is searched for.